On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Introduction

-Two interpretations of our learning problem will be useful.
-The first is to see \eqref{eq:posteriorunknownm} as a surrogate, graph-based discretization of a Bayesian inverse problem over functions on $\M$ whose posterior solution is given by equation \eqref{eq:posteriorknownm}.
-The second is to interpret it as a classical Bayesian linear regression problem.
-In the latter interpretation, $\M$ may represent a low-dimensional manifold sufficient to represent features living in an extremely high dimensional ambient space ($m\ll d$), perhaps upon some dimensionality reduction of the given inputs; in the former, $\M$ may represent the unknown physical domain of a differential equation.
-A direct application area of the above setting is in the recovery of an image that has been subject to noisy blurring.
-More broadly our framework covers ---by the flexibility in the choice of misfit functional $\Phi$--- a wide class of classification and regression learning problems that including Bayesian probit and logistic models.
+Two interpretations of equations \eqref{eq:posteriorknownm} and \eqref{eq:posteriorunknownm} will be useful.
+The first one is to see \eqref{eq:posteriorunknownm} as a graph-based discretization of a Bayesian inverse problem over functions on $\M$ whose posterior solution is given by equation \eqref{eq:posteriorknownm}.
+The second is to interpret them as classical Bayesian regression problems.
+In the latter interpretation, $\M$ may represent a low-dimensional manifold sufficient to characterize features living in an extremely high dimensional ambient space ($m\ll d$), perhaps upon some dimensionality reduction of the given inputs; in the former, $\M$ may represent the unknown physical domain of a differential equation.
+We note again that our framework covers ---by the flexibility in the choice of misfit functional $\Phi$--- a wide class of classification and regression learning problems that includes Bayesian probit and logistic models.

-Our theory on statistical consistency and algorithmic scalability concerns regimes of large number $n$ of input data with moderate number $p$ of labeled data.
-Such regime is of particular interest in semi-supervised learning applications where labeled data is often expensive to collect, but unlabeled data abounds.
-In a way to be made precise, consistency results guarantee that graph-based posteriors of the form \eqref{eq:posteriorunknownm} are close to a ground truth posterior of the form \eqref{eq:posteriorknownm}, while the algorithmic scalability that we establish ensures the convergence, in an $n$-independent number of iterations, of certain MCMC methods for graph posterior sampling.
+Our first goal is to study the large $n$ limit of the posterior distribution $\mun$ after it has been pushed-forward by the interpolation map $\mathcal{I}^1_n$ (see definition \eqref{def:I}) that extends functions defined on $\M_n$ to functions defined on $\M$.
+Our second goal is to study the algorithmic scalability of carefully designed MCMC schemes to sample from $\mun$ (see Algorithm \ref{pCN-RRW. }).
+The theory on statistical consistency and algorithmic scalability that we set forth concerns regimes with large number $n$ of input training data and moderate number $p$ of labeled examples.
+This is precisely the regime of interest in semi-supervised learning applications, where often labeled data is expensive to collect but unlabeled data abounds.
+Our consistency results guarantee that graph-based posteriors of the form \eqref{eq:posteriorunknownm} are close to a ground truth posterior of the form \eqref{eq:posteriorknownm}, while the algorithmic scalability that we establish ensures the convergence, in an $n$-independent number of iterations, of certain MCMC methods for graph posterior sampling.
 The computational cost per iteration may, however, grow with $n$.
-These MCMC methods are in principle applicable in fully supervised learning, but their performance would deteriorate if both $n$ and $p$ are allowed to grow.
+These MCMC methods are in principle applicable in fully supervised learning, but their performance would typically deteriorate if both $n$ and $p$ are allowed to grow.
 Finally, we note that although our exposition is focused on semi-supervised regression, our conclusions are equally relevant for semi-supervised classification.